Childhood Stomach Cancer

 Causes and risk factors for childhood stomach cancer

 Childhood stomach cancer is caused by certain changes to the way stomach cells function, especially how they grow and divide into new cells.
 Often, the exact cause of the cell changes is unknown.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 A risk factor is anything that increases the chance of getting a disease.
 Not every child with a risk factor will develop stomach cancer, and it will develop in some children who don't have a known risk factor.